WINTER STORM WARNING: NYC braces for up to a foot of snow this weekend

 Photo credit AccuWeather

-NEW YORK (1010 WINS) -- The NYC area is set to get at least 4 to 8 inches of snow—and even up to a foot—as a massive winter storm and the coldest air of the season barrels through the region this weekend.
+NEW YORK (1010 WINS) -- The NYC area is set to get at least 4 to 8 inches of snow—and possibly up to a foot—as a massive winter storm and the coldest air of the season barrels through the region this weekend.

 According to AccuWeather, the storm will arrive at daybreak Sunday, then snow will continue throughout the day.
 If snow mixes with sleet, snow totals will likely be on the lower end of 4 to 8 inches, but an all-snow event increases the chances of higher amounts of up to a foot.